 As a practice, we offer employees reimbursement for ongoing anti-racism and anti-oppression training.
 We pay our consultants, colleagues, guest speakers and co-facilitators for their labor and collaboration.
-We prioritize ordering services, such as catering, from BIPOC owned businesses in Portland.
+We prioritize ordering services, such as catering, from BIPOC owned businesses in the Portland Metro area.

 Be Nourished embodies values, policies and practices to create access to the resources we offer.
-We acknowledge the systems of power that grant privilege and access unequally such that inequity and injustice result, and we are committed to dismantling these systems.
-Black, Indigienous and People of Color, trans and non-binary folks, queer people, super and inifinifat folks, and people with disabilities are disproportionately impacted by barriers to healthcare and wellness services due to systemic and institutionalized systems.
+Black, Indigenous and People of Color, trans and non-binary folks, queer people, super and inifinifat folks, and people with disabilities are disproportionately impacted by barriers to healthcare and wellness services due to systemic and institutionalized systems.
 We wish to push back against this impact by offering a three-tiered pricing structure: equity, standard and standard plus.
-Clients who can pay full price for our services create the capacity for others to access support, and everyone’s needs are met.
+Clients who can pay the standard and standard plus price for our services create the capacity for others to access support, and everyone’s needs are met.
 We always have low and no cost spots set aside for people for whom our equity price doesn’t work.

 We are committed to making our work as accessible as possible for people with disabilities.
-We strive to make all of our content screen-reader friendly and all recorded videos and live webinars include closed captions and/or transcripts for every video we make.
-And we will be implementing a Disability Accommodations form for all programs.
+We strive to make all of our content screen-reader friendly and all recorded videos and live webinars include closed captions and/or transcripts.
+We also invite all of our program participants to make additional requests for accommodations.

-We have created a Body Trust Fund and 75% of the proceeds from our online store go into this fund.
+Two year ago, we created a Body Trust Fund and 100% of the proceeds from our online store go into this fund.
 People in our workshops, retreats, and trainings can request monies from this fund to purchase books to support their divestment from diet and white supremacy culture.